Saltillo uses big fifth inning to defeat Lafayette for 1-0 lead in North Half series - The Oxford Eagle

 Mistakes in the field and and Lafayette pitcher Blake Loper having an off night on the mound also contributed to the Commodores being one loss away from their season ending.

-Lafayette got on the board first when Walker called a play with runners and first and third that saw Tyrus Williams steal home for the quick 1-0 lead in the bottom of the first inning.
+Lafayette got on the board first when Walker called a play with runners at first and third that saw Tyrus Williams steal home for the quick 1-0 lead in the bottom of the first .
 The Commodores regained the lead in the bottom of the second when Everett Thompson scored off a RBI-double by right fielder Cooper Mitze.

 That would be all the offense Lafayette would muster against Saltillo pitcher Ben Webb until Elijah Thompson scored a run in the bottom of the fifth.
 The Commodores had a chance to score more in response to Saltillo’s eight runs in the top of the frame, but only scored the lone run after loading the bases with two outs.